Selective Service System: 1940 to 1947

 The Selective Training and Service Act of 1940 was passed by Congress on 16 September 1940, establishing the first peacetime conscription in United States history.
 It required all men between the ages of 18 and 64 to register with the Selective Service.
 To register, men typically completed a D.S.S.
 Form 1 Military Draft Registration Card from the Director of Selective Service.
 Over 49 million draft cards, including The Old Man's Draft, were completed.

 It originally conscripted all men aged 21 to 35 for a service period of 12 months.
 In 1941, the military service period was extended to 18 months; later that year, the age bracket was increased to include men aged 18 to 37.
 In 1940, the act had registered 16 million men between the ages of 21 and 36.
-Following the Japanese attack on Pearl Harbor on 7 December 1941, and the subsequent declarations of war by the United States against the Empire of Japan and a few days later against Nazi Germany, the service period was subsequently extended in early 1942 to last for the duration of the war, plus a six-month service in the Organized Reserves.
+Following the Japanese attack on Pearl Harbor on 7 December 1941 and the subsequent declarations of war by the United States against the Empire of Japan and, a few days later, against Nazi Germany, the service period was extended in early 1942 to last for the duration of the war, plus a six-month service in the Organized Reserves.
 Until late 1942, the U.S. Navy and the Marine Corps relied only on volunteers, and all those drafted before late 1942 went only to the Army or the Army Air Corps.
-Of those called up for service during the war, nearly 2 million were rejected by the draft boards for "neuropsychiatric reasons".
+Of those called up for service during the war, nearly 2 million were rejected by the draft boards for "neuropsychiatric reasons."
 The most common "neuropsychiatric reason" was homosexuality, which was considered to be a mental illness in the 1940s, and as such, the military refused to accept homosexuals.
 Another four million were rejected for medical or educational reasons, such as being near-sighted, having rotten teeth, or being illiterate.
-As too many men were rejected for health or education, the U.S. Army was forced to take remedial actions.
+Because too many men were rejected for health or education, the U.S. Army was forced to take remedial actions.
 During the war, 25,000 Army dentists pulled 15 million rotten teeth and placed 2.5 million sets of dentures while Army optometrists fitted 2.25 million men with eyeglasses.
 Nearly a million men took educational courses to teach them how to read and write.
-In November 1942, Congress passed the Tydings Amendment, exempting all agricultural workers from the draft, exempting 2 million men from serving in the war.
+In November 1942, Congress passed the Tydings Amendment, exempting all agricultural workers from the draft, thereby sparing an estimated 2 million men from serving in the war.